WCAE: Fate of the WCAE license and channel swap

 NIPB faced a steep financial hurdle in obtaining funding to construct its new facility in Merrillville.
 However, a white knight emerged.
-Fred Eychaner, owner of Chicago's WPWR-TV on channel 60, acquired the construction permit for Gary's channel 56, bearing the call letters WDAI, from Great Lakes Broadcasting—the former GWWX-TV.
+Fred Eychaner, owner of Chicago's WPWR-TV on channel 60, acquired the construction permit for Gary's channel 56, bearing the call sign WDAI, from Great Lakes Broadcasting—the former GWWX-TV.
 Channel 56 could not be used to transmit from the Sears Tower, but channel 50 could.
-(A previous attempt to build Gary's channel 56 on the John Hancock Center under the aegis of Greater Media Television as WGMI was dismissed in 1968 as short-spaced to allocations for channels 49 and 55 in southeast Wisconsin.)
 He then proposed to Northwest Indiana Public Broadcasting that the two parties seek to switch the commercial and noncommercial allocations, so that the unbuilt WDAI construction permit could be relocated to channel 50 from the Sears Tower, while NIPB would operate on channel 56—neither needing nor desiring to operate from the Sears Tower.
 The switching of noncommercial and commercial allocations required action at the FCC.
 In November 1984, Eychaner's Metrowest Corporation, the owner of WPWR, alongside Great Lakes, holder of the WDAI construction permit, and Northwest Indiana Public Broadcasting petitioned the commission to allow such swaps.
 As part of the deal, NIPB received $684,000 from Metrowest; the group also was happy to shed itself of any association with the prior channel 50 operation of WCAE.
 The FCC approved such swaps among channels in the same band, as was the case with the two UHF stations, in March 1986, and in August, the commission issued final orders switching the commercial and noncommercial allocations for Gary.
-This allowed Metrowest to proceed with its plan of moving the WPWR-TV intellectual unit from channel 60 to channel 50 while selling the channel 60 license.
+This allowed Metrowest to proceed with its plan of moving WPWR-TV's intellectual property from channel 60 to channel 50 while selling the channel 60 license.
 WPWR-TV made the move to channel 50 on January 18, 1987.